4.8/5 from 1,847 verified post-purchase reviews · Free US Shipping · 100-Night Money-Back Guarantee

 Why does VitalSleep have a negative review of Snorple on their site?

 Competitor comparison pages are common in the anti-snoring industry.
 We cannot speak to their editorial decisions, but we can provide our own transparent comparison.
-This page presents both products fairly, including areas where VitalSleep has clear advantages — such as FDA 510(k) device clearance and a longer guarantee period.
+This page presents both products fairly, including areas where VitalSleep has clear advantages — such as FDA 510(k) device clearance.
+Snorple offers the longer money-back guarantee — 100 nights vs VitalSleep’s 60 nights.
 We believe consumers make the best decisions when given honest, complete information.